US & Canada / Colorado

 Rocky Mountain National Park is the showpiece of the Colorado Rockies and we have selected the finest alpine trails in this land of columbine-sprinkled meadows, emerald lakes, and herds of elk and bighorn sheep.
 So lace up those hiking boots, grab your daypack and head to the Rockies for the ultimate Western hiking holiday.

-Boulder is the starting point for our adventure, where we hike along the base of the Flatirons, jagged rock formations that rise abruptly from the plains, and up Flagstaff Mountain for spectacular views of the city below.
-Following a shuttle to Rocky Mountain National Park, we cross America's highest continuous roadway, Trail Ridge Road, with its stunning, top-of-the-world views.
-Here we hike through miniature wildflowers of the alpine tundra.
+Boulder is the starting point for our adventure.
+We travel to Rocky Mountain National Park where we hike the Gem Lake Trail in the morning.
+Following lunch we shuttle across America's highest continuous roadway, Trail Ridge Road, with its stunning, top-of-the-world views.
+We finish with a hike on the Upper Ute Trail through miniature wildflowers of the alpine tundra.

 Day 2: Rocky Mountain National Park-Adams Falls-Grand Lake